 return bonusXs + bonusXs * nftBonusContract.getNftsCount(msg.sender) / 10;

 Here, the getNftsCount(msg.sender) can return a multiplier controlled by the attacker, so bonusXs can be arbitrarily big.
 This is a critical bug as it allows stealing

 tokens from the contract but as this contract was out-of-scope for this audit, it was not added to the list of security issues, however it’s documented in this section.

 Restrict the NFTBonus contract so only the owner can add or remove NFT ids.

 BankX responded that this was a test contract and because of that, it has no security impact.

 The contracts Pools/XSDWETHpool.sol, Pools/BankXWETHpool.sol and others use the Chainlink service as the price oracle.
-This is a centralization point in the system.

 This is not a security issue and it doesn't require a modification.
 It's just an observation about using a single Oracle vs using an average or a backup Oracle, solutions that improves security and mitigates centralization, but are more complex and costly.
 For more information about Oracle manipulation and implementation best-practices visit this article: www.consensys.github.io/smart-contract-best-practices/attacks/oracle-manipulation/

 No upgrade mechanism exists in any contract audited.